erezcoh4/SIDIS_at_BAND/README.md

     2. DC_layer was always over-written by the last layer.
 This bug was fixed.
         DC layes is an array of dimensions [3], which equals {6,18,36}.
         Region 1 is denoted at DC detector 6, Region 2 is denoted 18, Region 3 - as 36
+    3. changed output TTree names from "(e,e'pi+) events" to "tree", which is easier to read-off